googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 Smooth()

 _The hinting for GA is now complete.
-Additional glyphs that share the same alignment can  now be hinted using the same overall stragety and referencing the same cvt values.Glyphs can be proofed in the main window, using the text string to see shape and spacing, in the size ramp to see the hinted results at a range of sizes, and in the Variation Window, to proof for all variations in the font._
+Additional glyphs that share the same alignment can  now be hinted using the same overall strategy and referencing the same cvt values.
+Glyphs can be proofed in the main window, using the text string to see shape and spacing, in the size ramp to see the hinted results at a range of sizes, and in the Variation Window, to proof for all variations in the font._

 **Pro Tips**